okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/dpop/main/index.md

 **Required Parameters**

 * `typ`: Type header.
 Declares that the encoded object is a JWT and meant for use with DPoP.
-Supported value: `dpop+jwt`
+This example uses `dpop+jwt`.
 * `alg`: Algorithm.
 Indicates that the asymmetric algorithm is RS256 (RSA using SHA256).
 This algorithm uses a private key to sign the JWT and a public key to verify the signature.
 Must not be `none` or an identifier for a symmetric algorithm.
-Supported values: `RS256`, `RS384`, `RS512`, `ES256`, `ES384`, `ES512`
+This example uses `RS256`.
 * `jwk`: JSON Web Key.
 Include the public key (in JWK string format) that you create in the [Create a JSON Web Key](#create-a-json-web-key) section.
 Okta uses this public key to verify the JWT signature.
 See the [Application JSON Web Key Response properties](https://developer.okta.com/docs/api/openapi/okta-oauth/oauth/tag/Client/#tag/Client/operation/createClient!c=201&path=jwks&t=response) for a description of the public key properties.

 3. In the **PAYLOAD** section, build the JWT payload and include the following claims: